 I help triathletes, just like you, improve their performance and body composition by reducing the confusion and overwhelm when it comes to nutrition and strength training.

-I teach you what to eat, when to eat, how much to eat, and how to strength train for triathlon year-round so that you get faster and stronger.
+I teach you what to eat, when, and how much, and how to strength train for triathlon year-round so that you get faster, you get stronger, and you feel your best.

 I'm not your average sports nutritionist and strength coach